 - Gold

 Gold has frequently been regarded as an inflation hedge.
-In reality, a lot of individuals have considered gold to be a “alternative currency,” especially in nations where the national currency is depreciating.
-When their own currency fails, these nations frequently use gold or other stable currencies.
+In reality, many individuals have considered gold an “alternative currency,”, especially in nations where the national currency depreciates.
+These nations frequently use gold or other stable currencies when their currency fails.
 Since it is a genuine, physical asset, gold often retains its worth.

 - Commodities